KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 Color and contrast
 ------------------

--  Application colors are not hard-coded, but are drawn either from the current desktop theme or an application setting.
+-  Application colors are not hard-coded, but either use colors from current desktop theme or an application setting.
 -  Color is only used as an enhancement, and not as the only means to convey information or actions.